tmax898/dev_setup/README.md

 # Dev setup

-My local setup steps to get a dev environment up and running in windows with WSL running OpenSUSE.
+My local setup steps to get a dev environment up and running in windows with WSL running OpenSUSE and mac.
 Goals are to use something like Ansible or Terraform to codify setups.

 [Windows](windows.md)